akramer26/pulp-sdk/README.md

 There are several ways of building the SDK, depending on how the dependencies are managed:

- - Section *SDK build with independant dependencies build* shows how to compile the SDK and the dependencies separately.
+ - Section *Standard SDK Build* shows how to compile the SDK and the dependencies separately.
 This is the simplest way of building the SDK and should be the one used by default.
  - Section *SDK build with dependencies download* shows how to download precompiled packages for the dependencies and then build the SDK using these precompiled packages.
 This will only work if you have access to the package server.
  - Section *SDK release download* shows how to download everything as precompiled releases.
 This will only work if you have access to the package server.